Azure/gpt-rag-agentic/README.md

 ### Environment Variables

 To successfully run the orchestrator Function App, you must configure the following environment variables.
-These variables should be defined locally using the `.env` file (following the structure from `.env.template`) and in production environments, such as Azure App Service, via the `app_settings.json` file or Application Settings.
+These variables should be defined locally using the `.env` file (following the structure from `.env.template`) and in cloud environments, such as Azure Function App, via the `app_settings.json` file in the Application Settings section.

-#### Required Environment Variables
+#### App Environment Variables

 | **Variable**                         | **Description** |
 |--------------------------------------|-----------------|